The Bermuda Triangle is nothing special. It seems its mystique might be one of the longest-running examples of fake news.

 5. HMS Sappho almost caused a war before disappearing below the waves

 HMS Sappho was a Royal Navy brig that became famous for almost causing a war between the UK and America.
-She was the second to carry the name with both being named after the famous Greek Poet of the same name.
+She was the second to carry the name with both being named after the famous Greek poet of the same name.

 Most of her service was dedicated to the suppression of slavery following the UK declaring it illegal in 1807.
 Throughout her 20-year career, the ship was heavily involved in hunting down and capturing slave trader vessels throughout Africa and the West Indies.

 On the 9th of May 1857, on part of her anti-slavery duties, she attacked and seized the American barque Panchita in on the Congo River.
-This caused a diplomatic spat that almost sparked a new conflict between the US and UK.
+This caused a diplomatic spat that almost sparked a new conflict between the US and the UK.

 Following this, her Captain was ordered to sail for Australia.
 She would never make it.